cvvergara/pgrouting/doc/src/sampledata.rst

    :start-after: -- p3
    :end-before: -- p4

-Any other additional modifications: In this manual, point :math:`6` can be reached from both sides.
+Any other additional modification: In this manual, point :math:`6` can be reached from both sides.

 .. literalinclude:: sampledata.queries